How galaxy properties vary with filament proximity in the SIMBA simulations: feedback variants

 With the \simba suite, we have an opportunity to directly test the impact of feedback mechanisms on galaxy properties in the cosmic web using the feedback variant runs.
 In this section, we investigate the star formation properties of central and satellites at redshift $z = 0$, in the case when individual feedback modes of \simba are turned off as described by \S\ref{Sect:Simba}.
 These runs, done in a $(50\hmpc)^3$ volume with otherwise the same resolution and input physics as the main $(100\hmpc)^3$ volume run, exclude feedback modes one at a time.

 The main motivation behind this analysis is, on the one hand, to gain a better understanding of the main causes of quenching found in \S\ref{sect:ssfr} and \S\ref{sect:SFMS}, but also to separate the potential cosmic web effects from the feedback ones.
-As explained in \S\ref{sect:dev}, we chose to present the results here as deviations from their corresponding scaling relations with stellar mass, in order to minimise the mass effects on our findings.
+As explained in \S\ref{sect:dev}, we chose to present the results here as deviations from their corresponding scaling relations with stellar mass, in order to minimise the mass effects on our findings. \tb{We computed the SFMS for each feedback variant and then calculated the corresponding deviations.
+The SFMS is dependent on feedback, given that all the various feedback channels implemented in \simba can suppress the star formation.
+For a more detailed description of these effects, we direct the reader to \cite{Dave2019}.}

 Figure~\ref{fig.nofd_ssfr} presents the deviations from the star formation main sequence with respect to distance from filaments, when feedback is excluded (green lines) with the previous results from \S\ref{sect:SFMS} (Fig.~\ref{fig.deltassfr}) overplotted for reference (purple lines).
 As before, the satellites are represented by dashed lines and centrals by solid lines.
 It can be seen that when feedback is not included, star formation suppression is still evident in the filaments' proximity, this effect being stronger for satellites.